PRACTICING. PERFORMANCES. CONCERTS. BAND. ORCHESTRA. REEDS. SHEET MUSIC.

 Private lessons give students the unique experience of working individually on their music aspirations.
 Every semester, students engage in goal setting exercises that help us shape the trajectory of every single lesson.
 Because every student is a unique learner and an amazing human, my approach is individualized to meet their needs and help them achieve their goals.

-Lessons currently take place in North Arlington, Longfellow Middle School, and other FCPS locations.
+Lessons currently take place in West Falls Church.
 Our Virtual Lesson Academy also allows students to access NVWA from anywhere around the world!

 “Chelsea Kaye is a phenomenal teacher.
 Not only does she individualize the lesson plan and approach for each student, but she inspires every student to perform at her best.
 I’ve seen firsthand how my student has grown and matured, not just in her playing, but also as an individual.”